DJ2RF/adalm-pluto-sdr-book/README.md

-# ADALM-Pluto SDR – Book Resources
+# ADALM-Pluto SDR – Book Resources from https://nerdverlag.com

 This repository contains source code, examples, and supporting material for the book: